Manual Handling Training for Healthcare Workers in Ireland

 What Our Healthcare Manual Handling Course Covers

-- Legal Framework - Irish legislation governing manual handling, employer and employee responsibilities, and the consequences of non-compliance.
+- Legal Framework - Irish legislation governing manual handling, employer and employee responsibilities, and consequences of non-compliance.

 Understanding Patient Handling Risks in Different Healthcare Settings